open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 #### Instrumenting pull-based scenarios

-In pull-based consumer scenarios, the delivery of messages is requested by the application code.
+In pull-based consumer scenarios, the message is actively requested by the application code.
 This usually involves a blocking call, which returns zero or more messages on completion.